-Jan.
-22, 2020 from 12-1PM EST. Join presenters John Sawatzky and Kara Schick-Makaroff as they discuss their work on the Quality of Life and Practice Support System (QPSS).
+June 17, 2020 from 12-1PM EST. Join presenters Lynn Martin, Lakehead University & Hélène Ouellette-Kuntz, Queen’s University as they discuss their research on frailty in older adults with intellectual and developmental disabilities (IDD) in the community.
 To learn more or to register click here.

 New Dates: November 10 - 12, 2021 in Niagara Falls, Ontario.
 NOTE: Pre-conference events will be held on November 9, 2021.